• Skip to secondary menu

 Step 5

-Lay all three of your 24″ boards on top of a couple strips of painters tape.
+Lay all three of your 24″ boards on top of a couple of strips of painter’s tape.

 DIY Cup Dispenser